With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCurry Community Health is a mental health treatment clinic in Gold Beach, Oregon, located at 29692 Ellensburg Avenue, in the 97444 zip code.
 Curry Community Health provides outpatient treatment and telemedicine/telehealth.
-Curry Community Health provides psychotropic medication, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
-Curry Community Health also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
-Additional services provided by Curry Community Health consist of supported employment, mentoring/peer support/consumer-run services and integrated primary care services.
+Curry Community Health provides group therapy, activity therapy and behavior modification to seniors 65 or older, young adults and adults.
+Curry Community Health also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by Curry Community Health consist of suicide prevention services, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreOptions For Southern Oregon Crisis Resolution Center is a mental health center in Grants Pass, Oregon, located at 320 Sw Ramsey Avenue, 97527 zip code.
-Options For Southern Oregon Crisis Resolution Center provides residential treatment and telemedicine/telehealth.
-Options For Southern Oregon Crisis Resolution Center offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Options For Southern Oregon Crisis Resolution Center provides telemedicine/telehealth and residential treatment.
+Options For Southern Oregon Crisis Resolution Center offers behavior modification, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
 Options For Southern Oregon Crisis Resolution Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services available at Options For Southern Oregon Crisis Resolution Center include family psychoeducation, suicide prevention services and diet and exercise counseling.
+More services available at Options For Southern Oregon Crisis Resolution Center include family psychoeducation, illness management and recovery and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.